 10. Enhanced Marketing Opportunities:

-Companies can use the following digital marketing strategies; social media, e-mail, and Search Engine Marketing to communicate and market their products to consumers.
+Businesses have the option to utilize digital marketing techniques such as social media, email, and Search Engine Marketing in order to reach and promote products to customers.

 11. Reduced Geographic Constraints: